stonepros/stone/doc/releases/octopus.rst

   value of zero disables the warning.
 New configuration option ``mon_warn_on_slow_ping_time`` specified in milliseconds over-rides the computed value, causes a warning when OSD heartbeat pings take longer than the specified amount.
-New admin command ``ceph daemon mgr.# dump_osd_network [threshold]`` command will list all connections with a ping time longer than the specified threshold or value determined by the config options, for the average for any of the 3 intervals.
-New admin command ``ceph daemon osd.# dump_osd_network [threshold]`` will do the same but only including heartbeats initiated by the specified OSD.
+New admin command ``stone daemon mgr.# dump_osd_network [threshold]`` command will list all connections with a ping time longer than the specified threshold or value determined by the config options, for the average for any of the 3 intervals.
+New admin command ``stone daemon osd.# dump_osd_network [threshold]`` will do the same but only including heartbeats initiated by the specified OSD.

-* Inline data support for CephFS has been deprecated.
+* Inline data support for StoneFS has been deprecated.
 When setting the flag, users will see a warning to that effect, and enabling it now requires the ``--yes-i-really-really-mean-it`` flag.
 If the MDS is started on a filesystem that has it enabled, a health warning is generated.
 Support for this feature will be removed in a future release.

-* ``ceph {set,unset} full`` is not supported anymore.
+* ``stone {set,unset} full`` is not supported anymore.
 We have been using ``full`` and ``nearfull`` flags in OSD map for tracking the fullness status of a cluster back since the Hammer release, if the OSD map is marked ``full`` all write operations will be blocked until this flag is removed.
 In the